ghas-bootcamp/ghas-bootcamp/exercises/lab 3 - code-scanning.md

     </details>

-3. Resolve the JDK version issue by using the `setup-java` Action to specify a version.
+3. The previous debugging has concluded that we have a mismatch.
+Resolve the JDK version issue by using the `setup-java` Action in `codeql-analysis.yml` to explicitly specify a version.
+This should be added to the workflow before the `autobuild` step to properly configure the runtime environment before the build.

     <details>
     <summary>Solution</summary>